-- Documented - Simple.
+Documented Audits - Simple.
 The audit is recorded somehow via writing or on a computer or via software.
-You document your findings, and keep track of it.
+You document your findings and keep track of it.

-- Periodic - This means the audits are done regularly, not just one time.
+Periodic Audits - This means the audits are done regularly, not just one time.
 This is subjective as your audits could be bi-annually, annually, every other year, every 5 years, etc.

 Where people fail with environmental audits.

 From our past experiences, two key points that we routinely see facilities fail with are periodic and objective auditing.
 We find many facilities get an audit once and that's it.
 That's great, but it's not helpful anymore.
 It's like saying you went to a doctor in your 20s, and 15 years later you're still in good health.
 It doesn't work like that.

 Regulations change, and they could make a significant impact on your operation.

 Conversely, we find a lot of facilities do use an employee, or a staff member from another facility to conduct the audit.
 I'm glad that facilities are even looking, but at the same time, this is a bad exercise because these people are not objective.